 I teach you of a truth.
 Never are you going to get out of there until you possibly have handed over your last penny!

-this is another example of a phrase whose purpose was both to educate and entertain.
-Notice the catch phrase that introduces it.
-In John, this phrase is used
+This is another example of a phrase whose purpose was both to educate and entertain.
+Notice the catchphrase that introduces it.

 The Greek word translated as "come out" means both "to come out" and "to go out."
 However, in English, when we are talking about being in jail, we usually say "to get out."

 The word translated as "thence" literally means "from the place."
 Here, the place being referred to is the jail.

 The word translated as "till" means "until" but it also means "in order that."